hluk/CopyQ/docs/faq.rst

 If you cannot find any such issue, `report a new bug
 <https://github.com/hluk/CopyQ/issues/new>`__.

-Try to provide following details.
+Try to provide following details:

 - application version
 - operating System (desktop environment, window manager etc.)